alessiawelch/CSE110_LAB0-1/index.md

 ##### Surprise

 Guess my favorite color.
 A specific shade of a color.
 Based on vibes.
 For the reveal click this link ;).
 (No cheating).
-[Click only if you atually made a guess](download.png)
+[Click only if you actually made a guess](download.png)

 Also cannot spell without spell correct, so please turn a blind eye to any spelling errors